jac459/metadriver/README.md

 ## How this driver work ?

-This driver is dynamically using JSON setting files (device files) in order to create various drivers loaded in the neeo brain.
+This driver is dynamically using JSON setting files (device files) in order to create various drivers loaded in the Neeo brain.
 A few examples of drivers are provided in 'activated' and 'disactivated' folders.
 Any file put in the 'activated' folder will be interpreted in order to generate a new driver.
 One advantage of this approach is that resources are well centralized and are supposed to have lesser impact on the brain.